Edward Clark (conductor): The Eckersley affair

 Dolly later went to work for the BBC as a secretary, and had an affair with Clark's colleague, the engineer Peter Eckersley.
 This seemed to have Clark's blessing, as on one occasion he even arranged for Eckersley to visit Germany on BBC business, and for Dolly to accompany him.
 Eckersley was married, but although he and Dolly made no secret of their liaison, his wife Stella was unaware.
 It was Muriel Reith, the wife of the BBC Director-General John Reith, who broke the news to her.
 John Reith was strictly puritanical about such matters (although his own private life was questionable), and he was most unwilling to have a senior staff member on the payroll who was known to be conducting an adulterous affair or in the process of divorcing his own wife.
 Top level conferences were held; the Archbishop of Canterbury was even consulted.
 However, Eckersley was not sacked immediately, as he undertook to end the affair with Dolly Clark and return to his wife.
 But nature took its course, he and Dolly reunited, and he resigned in April 1929.
 The Eckersley affair prompted a public enquiry into the BBC's personnel practices.

-Dolly Clark and Peter Eckersley were married on 25 October 1930.
+Edward and Dolly Clark divorced in 1930, and she and Peter Eckersley were married on 25 October 1930.